Women Empowerment Starts with Men!

 You see, men are hormonally different than females.
 Testosterone not only makes them more muscular but also more aggressive.
 They are hardwired to think, feel and behave the way they do.
 Their physiology – as well as psychology – makes them the way they are, i.e., more dominant and aggressive.

 In that sense, men are not the culprit.
-In fact, they are also as much a victim of this whole gender biased mentality as we women ourselves are.
-Just as we have – or at least, many of us have – accepted the superiority of men without any question, most of these men are also been spoon-fed the prejudice against women and their superiority over them from their childhood by their parents, relatives, teachers, peers and the society as a whole.
+They are also as much a victim of this whole gender-biased mentality as we women ourselves are.
+Just as many of women have accepted the superiority of men without any question, most of these men are also been spoon-fed the prejudice against women. they are taught the false definition of manhood and their superiority over them from their childhood by their parents, relatives, teachers, peers and the society as a whole.

 Why support from men is so important for women empowerment